Fascinating Soil Facts: 23 AMAZING Facts About Soil

 6. Earthworms “Eat” 15 Tonnes of Soil Per Acre Per Year

-Along with other soil organisms, worms feed on organic material in soil, converting it into nutrients that plants need to grow.
+Along with other soil organisms, earthworms feed on organic material in soil, converting it into nutrients that plants need to grow.
 They also have a physical effect on the soil: as they wriggle and move through the ground, their motion breaks up the clumps, keeping the soil well aerated and better able to absorb water.

 7. Amazing Facts About Soil: Soil is Essential to Life